james-d-mitchell/mt3501-lnotes-generator/content/02-vector-spaces.md

         $$f(x) = x^{2} + x + 1 \qquad \text{and} \qquad g(x) = -x^{2}$$
         both belong to $W$.
 However, $$f(x) + g(x) = x+1 \not\in W$$
         since $f(x)+g(x)$ has degree $1$.
-Thus $W$ is not closed under addition, so is not a subspace.◻
+Thus $W$ is not closed under addition, so is not a subspace.
     :::

 3.  []{#problem-02-03 label="problem-02-03"}